 Before your family or the deceased person’s estate can recover financial compensation from a defendant, you must obey Arizona’s wrongful death laws.
 Going about filing a wrongful death claim and pursuing compensation involves different laws depending on the state where you file.
 Although many different laws may pertain to your case, learn a few of the most essential.

 Attorney David Shapiro or another attorney at our law firm could walk you through all the laws in Arizona that may apply to your wrongful death claim.
 These may include product liability laws, premises liability laws, fault-based insurance laws, and more.
 Hiring a wrongful death lawyer can ensure you correctly navigate all the statutes that are relevant to your claim.

 A family member’s death is one of the hardest things you will have to deal with in your life.
-At David Shapiro Law, PLLC, we do not believe families in Arizona should have to handle wrongful death claims alone.
+At Shapiro Law Team, we do not believe families in Arizona should have to handle wrongful death claims alone.
 While you focus on grieving, your lawyer can handle legal matters such as collecting evidence and building a claim against a defendant on your behalf.
 Speak to a compassionate attorney at our law firm today.
 Call (480) 300-5405 or contact us online to schedule a free consultation in Scottsdale 24/7.

 Client Review: “I could not recommend a better personal injury attorney than David Shapiro and his team.
 They handled everything from start to finish, got me an amazing settlement that was over 5 times what the insurance company initially offered me.” -Kenneth